mzc796/mzc796.github.io/_pages/about.md

 - **SDN-orchestrated Smart Agriculture**: Our flagship *vertical*, where a unified orchestrator securely coordinates UAVs, in-field sensors, and edge compute via an SDN controller—abstracting heterogeneous resources and enabling closed-loop sensing-to-actuation for crop monitoring and management, supporting food security.
   > **Why smart agriculture?** We maintain active collaborations with precision-agriculture faculty at K-State.

-- **Security & Privacy of next-G Network Slicing**: Security — enforce trustworthy network state to maintain Service Level Agreement (SLA), isolation, and correct slicing/routing of network slicing by preventing controller–ground-truth mismatches.
-Privacy — share synthetic per-slice views that reveal only what’s needed for coordination and resource negotiation.
+- **Security & Privacy of next-G Network Slicing**: **Security** — enforce trustworthy network state to maintain **SLA, isolation, and correct slice routing/placement** in network slicing, preventing controller–ground-truth mismatches. **Privacy** — share **synthetic per-slice views** that reveal only what’s needed for coordination and resource negotiation.

 - **Security of SDN and Programmable Data Planes**: Build a protocol-agnostic security toolbox—combining misuse-driven testing, interface-aware fuzzing, and dynamic invariants—to uncover and mitigate cross-layer vulnerabilities.